danxmoran/snake/README.md

 ```

 NOTE: A number of tests will be auto-skipped on OS X. They depend on Valgrind,
 which still doesn't seem to work properly on Macs.
+Everything should work on
+Ubuntu (provided valgrind is installed).

 ## Running